Ggs91/secretlab_static_page_replica/README.md

 ## About The Project

-This is a study case of my greatest takeaway of this project.
+This is a case styudy of my greatest takeaway of this project.

 I've learnt a lot while recreating this webpage: